abubakardawood/phantom-material-database/data/README.md

 ## Data Location

-The canonical dataset corresponding to Table 1 of the manuscript is provided at:
+The dataset corresponding to Table 1 of the manuscript is provided at:

 data/processed/phantoms_table.csv